daggett206/managed-component-snowplow/readme.md

 ### Email `string`

-`customerEmail`, if set, will be sent to the collect endpoint as `uid` field.
+`customerEmail`, if set, will be sent to the collector endpoint as `uid` field.

-#### Fields being part of trackStructEvent, [official documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/#trackstructevent)
+#### Fields that are part of a trackStructEvent, [official documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/#trackstructevent)

 ### Action `string`